Our Model: Holistic Care

 We define health as physical, mental, social, and spiritual.
 Our foundation is based on education that works to bring health to the whole person.

 Critical to transformation is a participatory approach that builds on what people already know and assets they already have.
 This gives them confidence that they have worthwhile things they can share.
 Our model includes many other activities which show the people they have the ability as individuals and as a community to reshape their own lives and their neighborhood.
-People look at their neighbors with a new set of eyes through the use of Asset Based Community Development (ABCD) where the emphasis is on individual and neighborhood assets, not problems.
+The emphasis is on individual and neighborhood assets, not problems.

 We implement our programs within existing government delivery and data systems.